dinatamas/archlinux/README.md

 * Disable beep system-wide.
 * Uniform look for GTK and QT (themes?)
 * Eye candy: wallpapers, etc. See more i3 config,
-* Start with fn+esc by default.
+* Start with fn+esc by default (change in BIOS?).
-* Important: powerline for tmux, bash, i3, vim.
+* Powerline for i3.
-* Vim configuration: vim-plug, vim-sensible, vim-subline-monokai.
+* One-two blank line(s) above status line for vim.
-* Vim configuration: JohnHammond's vimrc file?
+* Colorful /etc/issue login prompt?
-* Powerilne!!??
+* Add heart character and make it red in the Tami command.

 ### Do some reading
 * See more guides, with packages like archdi (arch desktop install).